fsantanna-no/ce0/doc/pointers.md

 ## Functions

-- A function can return a pointer from outer scope or `arg`:
+- A function can return `arg` or a pointer from an outer scope:

 ```
 func f : \Int -> \Int